dcreager/libcork/docs/subprocess.rst

    function.
 (It must be ``NULL``\ -terminated, and its first element must be the *program*.)

-   If you want to collect the data that the subprocess writes to its stdout and stderr streams, you should pass in :ref:`stream consumer <stream-consumers>` instances for the *stdout* and/or *stderr* parameters.
-If either (or both) of these parameters is ``NULL``, then the child process will inherit the corresponding output stream from the current process.
+For all of these functions, you can collect the data that the subprocess writes to its stdout and stderr streams by passing in :ref:`stream consumer
+<stream-consumers>` instances for the *stdout* and/or *stderr* parameters.
+If
+either (or both) of these parameters is ``NULL``, then the child process will inherit the corresponding output stream from the current process.
 (Usually, this means that the child's stdout or stderr will be interleaved with the parent's.)

 Executing subprocesses